Hydroge/Phigros_Charts_Stats/README.md

 Because the name of beatmaps can be in English, Chinese, Japanese and Greek, even in symbols.
 I would like to rename them myself, for people easier to look up the imformation of a specific beatmap.

-- Some mashups of simplified and traditional Chinese will be replaced to Simplified Chinese completely. e.g. 華灯愛 -> 华灯爱
+- Some mashups of simplified and traditional Chinese will be replaced to Simplified Chinese completely. e.g. 華灯爱 -> 华灯爱
 - Overcomplicated song titles will only be taken the first few words. e.g. Infinite Enerzy -Overdoze- -> Infinite Enerzy
 - If the title is mainly in Japanese:
   - If it includes Kanji, only Kanji will be considered. e.g. 雪降り、メリクリ -> 雪降